WhitakerLab/WhitakerLabProjectManagement/FUNDING_APPLICATIONS/MozillaScienceLabMiniGrant_June2017.md

 **Describe the issue/problem you are trying to address.** *(100 words)*

-The brain is made of lots of regions.
-Traditional neuroimaging analyses have considered them all separately.
-This is no good.
-Modelling the connections between the different parts of the brain is much more reasonable.
-This project will implement graph theory to analyse magnetic resonance brain images as a network.
-The most popular toolbox to do brain network analyses is written in matlab.
-This project allows researchers who are at all levels of expertise in python programming to conduct the analyses.
+The brain made up of many regions that communicate millions of messages every second.
+Traditional neuroimaging analyses have considered each region separately and therefore failed to capture many aspects of brain structure and function.
+Graph theory allows us to analyse human brain images as a network (Bullmore & Sporns, 2009).
+The most popular toolbox to do brain network analyses is written in Matlab (Brain Connectivity Toolbox: https://sites.google.com/site/bctnet) which requires an expensive (and therefore inaccessible) license.
+We want to provide free and openly available software to allow all neuroscience researchers to conduct reproducible and biologically meaningful investigations of the human brain.

 **List key project activities (what you will do), outputs (what will be produced through your activities) and outcomes (impact of your project on your beneficiaries during the grant period).** *(1000 words)*